LPGhatguy/MSE-Docs/README.md

 # Meanwhile in Sector 80 (MSE)
-This is some information about a potential space game.
+This is some information about a potential space game about cables, computers, and SPACE ADVENTURING.

 ## Requirements